tutek1/DTLabs/10_VFX/lab10.md

 First, we will need to set up a few things.

 #### Test Object
-We will create a **testing object** with the shader applied, so that we can see the changes that we will be doing in the shader in real time.
+We will create a **testing object** with the shader applied, so that we can see the current state of the shader during the creation.
 1. **Go** to the `debug_scene_3d.tscn` scene
 2. **Add** a new `MeshInstance3D` node as child of the **root**
 3. **Set** the `Mesh` property as a `New CapsuleMesh`